We use cookies to understand how people use Depot.

 You can also download the image to your local Docker daemon with depot build --load or push it directly to a registry with depot build --push.
 When you use --push, we push the image directly from the remote builder instance to your registry over high-speed network links, not through your local network.
 Learn more about pushing to private Docker registries like Amazon ECR or Docker Hub.

+• Cache Storage Policy: When the cache volume reaches the set limit, the least recently used layers are removed first.
 The default cache size for a Depot project is 50 GB.
-You can specify a cache storage policy up to 500 GB in your project settings.
-The cache storage policy defines how much cache to keep for each architecture you build.
-When the cache exceeds the specified size, we delete the oldest cache entries.
+You can specify a cache storage policy up to 1000 GB in your project settings.

 Deep dive: Technical architecture